gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 2. On the left menu click on **SSO**.

 <div class='callout callout--warning'>
-    <p>If you do not see the SSO option, confirm that: you are logged in as the Owner or an Admin for this organization, your organization has either a Teams or Enterprise subscription</p>
+    <p>If you do not see the SSO option, confirm that: 1.
+You are logged in as the Owner or an Admin for this organization 2.
+Your organization has either a Teams or Enterprise subscription</p>
 </div>

 3. Click the `Enable SSO` checkbox and you will be presented with some additional fields: